Vision and Mission

 Nick Wilson joined the nuclear industry with Dominion Energy in their Nuclear Engineering and Fuel Department.
 He has a B.S. and M.E. in Nuclear Engineering from Purdue and N.C.
 State, respectively, an MBA from Averett University, and recently has been licensed as a Professional Engineer in Virginia.
 His role at Dominion consists of managing fuel related projects, including the reload analyses for North Anna Power Station.

 Canadian Affairs ChairEmail

-Matt graduated from University of Ontario Institute of Technology (UOIT) with a degree in Nuclear Engineering in 2014.
-He now works full time for Ontario Power Generation (OPG) at the Pickering nuclear plant as the Senior Advisor – Stakeholder Relations.
-He resides in Ajax, Ontario and enjoys water sports such as surfing, skimboarding, and windsurfing.
+Matthew is a Professional Engineer in the province of Ontario and received his Bachelor of Engineering in Nuclear Engineering degree from the University of Ontario Institute of Technology in 2014.
+He works for Ontario Power Generation (OPG) at the Pickering nuclear plant as the Senior Advisor in Stakeholder Relations.
+He resides in Ajax, Ontario, and enjoys water sports such as surfing, skimboarding, and windsurfing.

 Monica Beistline is a Senior Project Management Scheduler at Limerick Generating Station.
 She has been with Exelon for over five years in Operations, Work Management, Maintenance, and Project Management but has been in the nuclear industry for ten years in various capacities.
 Previously, she worked for PSEG Nuclear as a Systems Engineer and Equipment Reliability Improvement Engineer.
 She graduated from Widener University with a Bachelor of Science in Chemical Engineering and has a second Bachelor of Science in Nuclear Engineering.
 She is a licensed Project Management Professional and is currently pursuing an MBA in International Business.
 She resides in Bechtelsville, Pennsylvania with her Siberian Husky.